STG-7/FastPagesSTG/_posts/2022-08-29-AluminiPanelNotes.md

 ---

 ### Background Info on Alumini
-- Most of the aulumini graduated to UCs
+- Some of the aulumini graduated to UCs
-- Most of them are majoring in computer science
+- Most of them are majoring or have some sort of knowledge and background in computer science

 ### Biggest Challenges in Computer Science
 - Staying motivated